29/07/18 - New kayak Series added Alpha-Z range of boats with stiff drop stich floors - Inflatable Kayaks page

 11/05/18 - Demo stock saleSome demo boats now available for sale.
 Once gone, its gone!
 Listed in Sales page

-08/04/18 - Demo Cats at LV Our fleet of demo cats are currently with LV PaddleSports, Team GB Masters raft team / Square Rock- for training and practice on some club training nights - till approx mid May 2018.
-See them in action there
+08/04/18 - Demo Cats at LV Our fleet of demo cats are currently with LV PaddleSports, Team GB Masters raft team / Square Rock team - for training and practice on some club training nights at Lee Valley.
+See them in action there - check with us first before going there

 20/06/17 - Photos of the Expedition version of the inflatable WW river runner kayak ZelGear The ONE - with inflatable storage compartments in bow and stern.
 Photos